ArcBest Corporation Corporate Governance Guidelines

 The Company has adopted a Code of Conduct, including a compliance program to enforce the Code.
 Certain portions of the Code deal with activities of directors, particularly with respect to transactions in the securities of the Company, potential conflicts of interest, the taking of corporate opportunities for personal use, and competing with the Company.
 Directors should be familiar with the Code’s provisions in these areas and should consult with the Company’s counsel in the event of any issues.

 - Conflicts of Interest and Related Party Transactions.
-If a director develops an actual or potential conflict of interest with the Company, he should immediately notify the Vice President - General Counsel and Corporate Secretary or his or her designee of all material facts and circumstances.
+If a director develops an actual or potential conflict of interest with the Company, he should immediately notify the Chief Legal Officer and Corporate Secretary or his or her designee of all material facts and circumstances.

 - Other Directorships.
 The Company values the experience directors bring from other boards on which they serve but recognizes that those boards may also present demands on a director’s time and availability and may present conflicts or legal issues.
 Directors should advise the Chair of the Nominating/Corporate Governance Committee and the CEO and obtain approval of the Board before accepting membership on other boards of directors or other significant commitments involving affiliation with other businesses or governmental units.
 No director may serve on the board of directors of more than two other public companies without approval of the Board.